OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-14.md

 ## Isaiah 14:4

-you will take up this taunt against the king of Babylon: “How the oppressor has ceased, how his fury has ended!”
+you will recite this saying against the king of Babylon: “How the oppressor has ceased, how his fury has ended!”

 ## Isaiah 14:5